sourin98/practice/README.md

 # practice
-This is just for practicde purpose.
+This is just for practice purpose.